 SEO for Beginners is an easy guide to understanding SEO if you have little experience or no experience in this field.

-This guide will help you understand SEO better if you are considering to start a blog.
+This guide will help you understand what is SEO better if you are considering to start a blog.

-Related: How to Start a Blog in 2020
+Related: How To Start A Blog In 2023

 SEO or Search Engine Optimization is a Digital Marketing practice of growing a blog or website traffic organically.

 Traffic means the number of visitors a blog or website receives.